seed-run/homepage/_docs/index.md

 Here we are assuming that you are trying to add a Serverless Framework service.
 If instead you want to add a [Serverless Stack](https://github.com/serverless-stack/serverless-stack) service, make sure to set it in the **Service Type** dropdown.

 Next, Seed will create a **dev** and **prod** stage (or environment) for your app.
 Note that, you'll need to change the names to match the stage names you are using to deploy your app.
-This is important because Seed will deploy your app using the `serverless deploy --stage $STAGE_NAME` command.
-Here `$STAGE_NAME` is the name.
+This is important because Seed will deploy your app using the `serverless deploy --stage $SEED_STAGE_NAME` command.
+Here `$SEED_STAGE_NAME` is the name.

 > Seed deploys to your environments using the stage name.